baconpaul/BaconPlugs/README.md

 they sort of fall into a few groups:

 * Control voltage manipulation on 1v/oct signals to do things like glissando and musical quantization and a polyrhytmic clock;
-* Classic synth algorithms, including an implementation of the NES oscillators and a Karplus Strong implementation.
+* Classic synth algorithms, including an implementation of the NES oscillators and a Karplus Strong implementation, as well as wrapping [Robin Schmidt's](http://www.rs-met.com) open303 implementation.
 * A polyphonic signal generator
 * and finally, not very useful modulations and distortions and stuff.